 James Knight was a Hudson's Bay Company trader who persuaded the company to give him two vessels-the Discovery and the Albany-to look for the Passage.
 The expedition set out from Gravesend but never returned.
 What is known is that the two ships reached Marble Island and wintered there, but for some reason were unable to sail again in the spring.
 The wrecks of both ships were found at the bottom of the bay by divers in 1991-92.

 York Factory post journal, 11 and 29 January 1717, signed by James Knight.

-Public domain.
 Courtesy of Hudson's Bay Company Archives, B.239/a/2.
 Archives of Manitoba.
-Click here to view source.